Dr Angeliki Kerasidou

 University Research Lecturer

-Angeliki Kerasidou is NDPH Senior Fellow at the Ethox Centre and a Research Fellow at the Wellcome Centre for Ethics and Humanities, University of Oxford.
+Angeliki Kerasidou is NDPH Senior Fellow at the Ethox Centre and Research Fellow at the Wellcome Centre for Ethics and Humanities, University of Oxford.
+She is also Fellow at Reuben College where she leads the Ethics and Values Theme.
 She studied theology and philosophy in Greece, Germany and the UK, and received her DPhil in 2009 from Oxford University.

 Angeliki’s research focuses on ethical issues that arise from the introduction of new technologies to, and the effect of socio-economic changes, on biomedical research and clinical practice.
 Using philosophical analysis and empirical research, she is examining the ways in which these factors impact on the theory and the practice of professional ethics for biomedical researchers and healthcare staff.